 Professional and Membership Fees

 If mandatory for your job, professional association fees or union dues may be regularly deducted.
+Be sure to account for any other unique deductions relevant to your compensation.

 What Affects the Amount of Taxes Withheld from Your Pay?